 Most people with stress-related sleep issues deal with them at least once a week, and the majority of them experience it at least several times a week.
 And it’s a vicious cycle: You’re stressed so you can’t doze off, and then you’re even more stressed the next day because you didn’t get enough sleep.

 The good news is that knocking out the stress should fix the sleep problems.
-Click here to read some of the ADAA’s advice on how to do this.

 While sex can be a stress reliever for some, others actually lose interest in it when they’re stressed out.
 The body deals with stress by producing more of the stress hormone cortisol, and too much cortisol too frequently can have a long-term effect on your body, creating a hormone imbalance and lowering the libido.